-- 4) Operate the left and right travel levers (4) or pedals (5) as follows: - When the blade is in the front of the machine; Slowly pull the travel levers (4) back or unfold the extension plate to step on it in order to move the machine backward.
+- 4) Operate the left and right travel levers (4) or pedals (5) as follows: - When the blade is in the front of the machine: Slowly pull the travel levers (4) back or step on the rear of the pedals (5) to move the machine backward.

-When the blade is in the rear of the machine; Slowly push the travel levers (4) forward or step on the front of the pedals (5) to move the machine backward.
+When the blade is in the rear of the machine: Slowly push the travel levers (4) forward or step on the front of the pedals (5) to move the machine backward.